saltyadmin21/saltyadmin21/README.md

 Hello, I'm CHANGEME

 <a href="https://www.linkedin.com/in/mlsalinas"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 I am an experienced Windows/Linux Systems Administrator with a strong passion for automation, system performance, and troubleshooting.
 I specialize in maintaining and optimizing Linux-based infrastructures and ensure the stability, security, and scalability of enterprise-level systems.

 Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+With a deep understanding of Linux-based environments, I am now looking to expand my expertise into the field of cybersecurity.
+My goal is to leverage my skills in system hardening, network security, vulnerability management, and incident response to contribute to the security and integrity of enterprise systems.

 Skills
-[Provide skills and associated project.
-Make sure to hyperlink the project - Remove this afterwards]]

-Skill	Associated Project

 Operating Systems: Windows (Server 2012, 2019, 2022) Linux (Debian, Ubuntu, CentOS, RHEL) Automation & Scripting: Bash, Python, Ansible